KusionStack/kusionstack.io/docs/kusion/5-user-guides/1-cloud-resources/1-database.md

 </Tabs>
 ```

 If you would like to try creating the `Alicloud` RDS instance, you should replace the `[your-subnet-id]` of `modules.kusionstack/mysql@0.1.0.default.subnetID` field with the Alicloud `vSwitchID` to which the database will be provisioned in.
-After that, you can execute the following command line to initiate the workspace configuration for `dev` stack.
+After that, you can execute the following command line to initiate the configuration for `dev` workspace.

 ```shell
 kusion workspace create dev -f workspace.yaml